Frequently asked questions regarding Notaries Public

 What qualifications must be met in order to become a notary public?

-An applicant must be a citizen of the United States, a legal resident of Oklahoma, or an out-of-state resident who is employed within Oklahoma.
+An applicant must be a citizen of the United States, as well as a legal resident of Oklahoma

 How do I become a notary?

 Oklahoma Application for Notary Public Commission

 either online or by mail with the $25.00 fee.

 A commission will be issued upon approval of the properly completed application and receipt of the appropriate fee.

 What is the term of office for a notary public and how is it renewed?

 The term of office is four (4) years.
 Near the end of this time span,

 the notary public will have the option of applying for a renewal of the commission.